BridgesLab/FellowshipWorkshopDocuments/Timeline.md

 ## Which Fellowship Should I Apply For?

-While our focus is on NRSA F31 proposals there are many other fellowhsips that support trainees.
+While our focus is on NRSA F30, F31, and F32 proposals there are many other fellowhships that support trainees.
 Here are some other resources:

 * Johns Hopkins [Database of Graduate Student Funding Opportunities](https://research.jhu.edu/rdt/funding-opportunities/graduate/)
 * American Heart Association [Predoctoral Fellowships](https://professional.heart.org/en/research-programs/aha-funding-opportunities/predoctoral-fellowship)